-To achieve the optimum performance from the AD5762R over its full operating temperature range, an external voltage reference must be used.
+To achieve the optimum performance from the AD5764R over its full operating temperature range, an external voltage reference must be used.
 Care must be taken in the selection of a precision voltage reference.
-The voltage applied to the reference input is used to provide a buffered positive and negative reference for the DAC cores.
+The AD5764R has two reference inputs, REFAB and REFCD.
+The voltages applied to the reference inputs are used to provide a buffered positive and negative reference for the DAC cores.
 Therefore, any error in the voltage reference is reflected in the outputs of the device.

-There are four possible sources of error to consider when choosing a voltage reference for high accuracy applications: initial accuracy, temperature coefficient of the output voltage, long-term drift, and output voltage noise.
-Initial accuracy error on the output voltage of an external reference can lead to a full-scale error in the DAC.
+There are four possible sources of error to consider when choosing a voltage reference for high accuracy applications: initial accuracy, temperature coefficient of the output voltage, long term drift, and output voltage noise.
+Initial accuracy error on the output voltage of an external reference could lead to a full-scale error in the DAC.
 Therefore, to minimize these errors, a reference with low initial accuracy error specification is preferred.
 Choosing a reference with an output trim adjustment, such as the ADR425, allows a system designer to trim system errors out by setting the reference voltage to a voltage other than the nominal.
 The trim adjustment can also be used at temperature to trim out any error.